-This ministry promotes a biblical worldview based on the belief (1) that God is the all-powerful, all-knowing Creator and Ruler of the universe, (2) that the Bible is accurate in all that it teaches, (3) that salvation is a gift that cannot be earned, and (4) that Christians have a responsibility to share their faith with others.
+Didactic Ministries is a tax-exempt, non-profit organization dedicated to teaching the Bible from a Hebraic Christian perspective.
+We promote a biblical worldview based on the belief (1) that God is the all-powerful, all-knowing Creator and Ruler of the universe, (2) that the Bible is accurate in all that it teaches, (3) that salvation is a gift that cannot be earned, and (4) that Christians have a responsibility to share their faith with others.

-Our goal is to help people understand the Bible better, so they can make informed decisions about spiritual issues.
-We provide a wide range of educational seminars, sermons and Bible studies for groups within the USA.
-We also provide mentoring and answers to Bible study related questions (as time permits).
+Our goal is to help people understand the Bible, so they can make informed decisions about spiritual issues.
+We support evangelism and discipleship by providing a wide range of educational products and services to individuals, schools and congregations within the USA.
+We also provide mentoring and answers to Bible related questions as time permits.

 TEACHING THE WORD OF GOD

 The materials on this site may be used or quoted for educational purposes without prior permission if appropriate credit is given.
 Commercial use of this material in any form is strictly prohibited.

 The Mosaic Law is an important revelation of moral and spiritual truth that serves as a guide to proper living for God’s people.
 Over the centuries, people have tried to summarize the Law of Moses into a concise list of 613 commandments.
 This study examines how the Torah applies to Christians today.

 One of our goals is to provide Christians with a place to keep the seventh-day Sabbath and biblical festivals in a spiritually enriching environment, so we sponsor weekly Sabbath fellowship meetings in northern Virginia based on the level of interest.
 Please contact us if you would like more information.